What is IIS/fascial dysfunction?

 Fascial protection stays contracted

+It is important to understand that fascia contracts naturally in a reflex response to protect the deeper structures of the body such as nerves, blood vessels and organs from irritation or strain, and that this type of contraction will also "call in" associated muscles to help in the protection.
 In other words, the pain from contracted fascia can look like a common case of back, neck, shoulder, hip, knee, etc. pain that does not respond to traditional treatments.
-The external muscle tension can be released temporarily by massage, stretching, ultrasound, electrical stimulation, etc., but the muscle tension will return because the deep fascial dysfunction has not resolved.
+The external muscle tension may be released temporarily by massage, stretching, ultrasound, electrical stimulation, etc., but the muscle tension will return because the deep fascial dysfunction has not resolved.
 The most important thing to understand about fascial dysfunction is that it is not detected by any diagnostic imaging such as MRI, X-ray or CT scan.
 The tissue "looks" normal on these exams because there is no tissue damage - only the function is impaired.

-This type of pain is often diagnosed as myofascial pain (myo = "muscle") and is responsible for a large percentage of chronic pain syndromes.
+This type of pain is often diagnosed as myofascial pain (myo = "muscle") and is likely responsible for a large percentage of chronic pain syndromes.
 It can occur in all areas of the body and presents as pain, tightness/tension, or numbness/tingling sensations, often variable in location.
-It is generally worse in static positions such as sleeping or standing.
 Untreated, these chronically contracted dysfunctions also prevent normal movement of a section of the body’s internal tissues and force the body to move abnormally to compensate.
 The resulting abnormal movement pattern continually causes excessive mechanical stress somewhere else in the body due to the abnormal motion.
-That “somewhere” is often where things begin to “wear out” (become arthritic, unstable, painful).
-In other words, fascial dysfunction often provides the answer to WHY that side of the lower back is chronically painful, WHY that knee has a meniscus tear or is arthritic and not the other knee, etc. It can also be the answer as to why multiple treatments for a painful back, knee, etc. are ineffective or at best temporarily helpful.
+That “somewhere” can be where things begin to “wear out” (become arthritic, unstable, painful).
+In other words, in addition to potential pain in the affected area, fascial dysfunction can also be the answer to WHY that side of the lower back is chronically painful, WHY that knee has a meniscus tear or is arthritic and not the other knee, etc.

-For more information visit tuckeypt.com, website of the originator of the fascial Strain-Counterstrain treatment: Brian Tuckey, PT, OCS, JSCCI.
+For more information or to read the article entitled, "Impaired Lymphatic Drainage and Interstitial Inflammatory Stasis in Chronic Musculoskeletal and Idiopathic Pain Syndromes: Exploring a Novel Mechanism" that was published in the Frontiers in Pain Research Journal, visit tuckeypt.com, website of the originator of the Fascial Strain-Counterstrain treatment: Brian Tuckey, PT, OCS, JSCCI.